OpenLI-NZ/openli/doc/TLSDoc.md

 You can enable internal TLS encryption by adding the following three options to your configuration file for each component:

- * tlscert: the location of the component's certificate file
+ * `tlscert`: the location of the component's certificate file
- * tlskey:  the location of the component's key file
+ * `tlskey`:  the location of the component's key file
- * tlsca: the location of the certificate file for the CA that signed the certificates (i.e. openli-ca-crt.pem).
+ * `tlsca`: the location of the certificate file for the CA that signed the certificates (i.e. openli-ca-crt.pem).

 If these config options are present and the certificates are successfully